asrob-uc3m/robotDevastation-developer-manual/en/robot-management.md

 ## YarpRobotManager class
 `YarpRobotManager` is an implementation of the `RobotManager` interface using [YARP](http://www.yarp.it/)  as middleware for communications with the robot.

-## MockupRobotManager class
+## MockRobotManager class
-`MockupRobotManager` is an implementation of the `RobotManager` for unit testing purposes.
+`MockRobotManager` is an implementation of the `RobotManager` for unit testing purposes.

 {% plantuml %}
 interface RobotManager
-class MockupRobotManager {
+class MockRobotManager {

 --Robot status--
 bool isConnected()